Introduction

 Organisation structure and supply chains

-Eurocell is the UK’s leading manufacturer, distributor and recycler of PVC building products.
+Eurocell is a leading UK manufacturer, distributor and recycler of PVC building products.

 We operate our business through two divisions, employing c.2,000 people in total, which reflect the principal routes to market for our products: